Valerio-Piersanti/Lab-project/README.md

 - Report MCC, precision, recall, false positives, and false negatives.

 The results will be saved in the [`hmm_results_strali.txt file`](./hmm_results_strali.txt) file.

+##Author

+Valerio Piersanti
+MSc Bioinformatics - University of Bologna
+Laboratory of Bioinformatics 1 (LB1)
+Fell free to contact me on valerio.piersanti3@unibo.studio.it